labs-13-slack-manager-survey/backend/README.md

 #### Development

 - [Nodemon](https://www.npmjs.com/package/nodemon): `nodemon is a tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected`
+- [cross-env](https://www.npmjs.com/package/cross-env): `cross-env helps run scripts that are set and uses environmental variables across multiple platforms`
+- [cypress](https://www.npmjs.com/package/cypress): `cypress is a end to end testing framework.`
+- [jest](https://www.npmjs.com/package/jest): `Jest is a Javascript Framework that focuses on simplicity.
+Jest does not have any configuration, and uses snapshots to keep track of large object`

 # **Setup**